AlitaGuard/Optimal-Portfolio-Calculation/README.md

 # Optimal-Portfolio-Calculation
 Functioning codes for investment project.
-Also maybe for future use?
+Maybe also for future use?

 About `get.MP()`:
 - Receives the mean vector `e`, covariance matrix `Sig`, and risk-free rate `rf`